moresdavidewayan/ABRUHP/README.md

 # ARBUHP
-A programming language for those who find ABAP frustrating.
+A programming language and a source-to-source compiler for those who find ABAP frustrating.

 ## Index